 Opera VPN for Netflix

-If you are more serious about your protection and accessing Netflix, Hulu, BBC iPlayer, or other media streamer centers, this Opera VPN review advises you to check out our Best VPN for Netflix page instead.
+If you are more serious about your protection and accessing Netflix, Hulu, BBC iPlayer, or other media streamer centers, check out our Best VPN for Netflix page instead.

-If you are a BitTorrent, uTorrent, or Vuze user, you would want to use a reliable VPN software that offers the best possible security and privacy, right?
-So, be grateful that you can’t use the free Opera VPN for torrenting.
+Opera VPN doesn’t allow P2P file-sharing and torrenting.
+If you are a BitTorrent or uTorrent user, you would want a reliable VPN software that offers the best possible security and privacy, right?
+So, be grateful that you can’t use this free tool for torrenting.
 That’s all we can say in this Opera VPN review.

 You can’t do better than free, right?

-How about learning from other VPN users?
+Why not learn from other VPN users?